sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 Yes.
 Cody uses a third party large-language model.
 When a user asks Cody a question, Sourcegraph sends relevant code snippets out to a LLM cloud provider as context to generate answers.
 Our current third party large language model is provided by Anthropic.
 Anthropic has a zero-retention policy.
 Code snippets are only processed by Anthropic the length of time required to return the answer, and are removed permanently after that.
 Cody can also be setup to use embeddings.
-If setup, Cody will send data out to OpenAI.
+Cody will send data out to OpenAI or the Sourcegraph cloud embeddings endpoint for the creation of embeddings.

 #### Are there any limitations of Cody supporting non-git code hosts?